 - Strolling the famous Corniche beach

-Al Ain – Abu Dhabi – the second largest city in Abu Dhabi, also known as the Oasis city is among the country’s most historic and fascinating places to visit.
-Home to UNESCO sites – see here.
+- Al Ain – Abu Dhabi – the second largest city in Abu Dhabi, also known as the Oasis city is among the country’s most historic and fascinating places to visit – home to the country’s jointly listed UNESCO sites.

-Most focus from tourists goes into the Heart of Sharjah, the arts and culture district.
-But increasingly there is focus outside of the main city too with the utterly stunning new Sharjah Mosque and Mhelia achaeological site in the desert.
+- Most focus from tourists goes into the Heart of Sharjah, the arts and culture district.
+But increasingly, there is a focus outside of the main city, too, with the utterly stunning new Sharjah Mosque and Mleiha archaeological site in the desert.

-Ras al Khaimah – often thought of as the country’s adventure playground, it is home to the world’s longest zipline.
+- Ras al Khaimah – often thought of as the country’s adventure playground, it is home to the world’s longest zipline and the country’s tallest peak in the rugged Hajar Mountains, Jebel Jais.

-Musandam Peninsula – we’re totally cheating calling this one in the Emirates – because it’s actually an exclave of Oman!
-BUT!!! it is one of the most stunning landscapes within easy reach of Dubai, and whilst yes, it does cross an international border, it can be done on a day trip from Dubai – read more here!
+- Musandam Peninsula – we’re totally cheating calling this one in the Emirates – because it’s actually an exclave of Oman!
+BUT!!!
+It is one of the most stunning landscapes within easy reach of Dubai, and whilst, yes, it does cross an international border, it can be done on a day trip from Dubai.

 We are sure to have missed some favourites as there’s simply so much going on in Dubai.
 We are constantly updating this list as new things open up.
 Let us know in the comments below if there’s more you think we should add.